-5 fish combined with only 2 over 500mm
+5 fish combined for Western Lakes with only 2 over 500mm

 Lake Meston is in the Walls of Jerusalem National Park and is best accessed from the north west end of the Western Lakes at Lake Rowallan.
 It is a walk in destination.
 Only rainbow trout populate this water.
 It is open in line with Rainbow Trout Waters.
 Artificial only methods permitted with a five fish bag limit with only two over 500 mm (as per most greater Western Lakes waters).

 Liawenee lies on the western shore of Great Lake approximately 92km north west of Melton Mowbray and 59km south of Deloraine via the A5 Highland Lakes Road.
 Other popular access points to the Western Lakes include Lake Mackenzie, Walls of Jerusalem National Park and Clarence Lagoon.

 For current vehicle track information contact Tasmanian Parks and Wildlife Service, Great Western Tiers Field Centre,

 Ph.
 03 6701 2104